How to Write the University of Texas-Austin (UT) Supplemental Essays: Examples + Guide 2025/2026

 If you’re applying to UT, you’ve likely already made an impact on your school, family, and community.
 And if we know you like we think we do, your involvement has made a pretty big impact on your own life, too.
 UT wants to hear all about that impact here, so let’s give it to them.

-While this prompt is new to UT for 2024, it’s a prompt you might see on several other applications.
+If you’re getting deep into your college applications, you might notice this prompt on some of your other applications.
 In fact, so many schools want to get at the heart of what you do and why that we’ve made a whole guide about writing this extracurricular activity essay (and you can check it out here).

 Deciding what activity to write about can be hard, but here are some tips to help you narrow the field: